Mission: Impossible – Fallout: Plot

 Two years after the capture of rogue British agent Solomon Lane, (Note: As depicted in Mission: Impossible – Rogue Nation (2015)) his terrorist network, the Syndicate, has reorganized as the Apostles, a terror-for-hire group.
 They are recruited by extremist "John Lark" to acquire three plutonium cores for nuclear bombs he will use to dismantle the existing world order.

 Impossible Missions Force (IMF) agent Ethan Hunt fails to recover the cores in Berlin after the Apostles take his teammate Luther Stickell hostage; Ethan chooses to save Luther, allowing the Apostles to steal the cores.
 Ethan, Luther, and teammate Benji Dunn capture Lark's nuclear weapons specialist, Nils Delbruuk, and trick him into providing schematics for Lark's bombs.
 Central Intelligence Agency (CIA) director Erika Sloane confronts Ethan and IMF secretary Alan Hunley over the team's failure to recover the plutonium.
 She insists on sending her agent, August Walker, with them to find the cores, directing him to consider anyone expendable.

 Ethan and Walker perform a HALO jump above Paris and infiltrate a nightclub where Lark is to purchase the cores from arms broker Alanna Mitsopolis.
 They approach a man who they believe to be Lark but after an intense fight in the men's restroom, Ethan's ally MI6 agent, Ilsa Faust, intervenes and kills the man to save Ethan.
-Assuming Lark's identity, Ethan meets Mitsopolis, who gifts him one core, explaining that the Apostles will deliver the others after he attacks a police convoy and liberates its prisoner, Lane.
+Assuming Lark's identity, Ethan meets Mitsopolis, who gives him one core, explaining that the Apostles will deliver the others after he attacks a police convoy and liberates its prisoner, Lane.
 Meanwhile, Walker gives Sloane evidence suggesting Ethan is the real Lark.

 Ethan deviates from the plan and rams the truck carrying Lane into the Seine to protect its police escort from Mitsopolis's mercenaries.
 He leads the police away while Benji and Luther secure Lane and thwarts an assassination attempt on Lane by Ilsa.
 Meeting with Ethan, Ilsa explains that MI6 assigned her to kill Lane to prevent foreign governments from interrogating him and prove her loyalty after working undercover as a Syndicate agent.
 She was ordered to protect Lark and ensure Lane's escape, but disobeyed to protect Ethan.